 The complaint charges the defendant with “violating the antifraud and securities registration provisions of the federal securities laws and seeks disgorgement of ill-gotten gains plus interest, penalties, and injunctive relief.
 The SEC also seeks orders barring Manor and Pardo from acting as officers or directors of public companies and from participating in future securities offerings.”
 Criminal charges have also been filed by the U.S. Attorney’s Office.

-The attorneys at The Bradshaw Law Group will assist you in the process of correctly identifying who is offering the securities you are considering.
+The attorneys at Corporate Securities Legal LLP will assist you in the process of correctly identifying who is offering the securities you are considering.
 Although there is some hope for these investors to get some or all of their investment back, it is years in the process, and there are no guarantees of whether that will ever happen.
 An investment in precaution is always a profitable investment.